top of page

 3. Role of Ranking Points and Prize Money

-Ranking points and prize money are two essential aspects of professional tennis tournaments.
-Ranking points are used to determine a player’s world ranking and seedings for future tournaments.
+Ranking points and prize money are two important aspects of professional tennis tournaments.

 What are the Different Types of Tennis Courts?